reduz/zytrax/README.md

 ## Usage

-Currently, ZyTrax runs only on Windows and supports VST2 plugins via Vestige.
+Currently, ZyTrax runs only on Windows and Linux/X11.
+It supports VST2 plugins via Vestige.
-It compiles and runs on Linux/X11, but no plugin code exists (If anyone wants to contribute LV2 support, that would be awesome!
+It should compile on MacOS but no plugin code exists (If anyone wants to contribute LV2 support, that would be awesome!
 I just don't have the time).